Table of contents

 A complete transition to remote working means communicating asynchronously, relying heavily on documentation to maintain processes, and prioritizing outputs over constant progress updates.

-If a company uses these remote work tools in this way, it can be an incredibly liberating experience for a workforce and partly why more than half of American employees want to continue working remotely full-time.
+If a company uses these remote work tools in this way, it can be an incredibly liberating experience for a workforce, which is partly why more than half of American employees want to continue working remotely full-time.

 Which tools are the best examples of this?